skilled-reflection/skilled-reflection.github.io/c12-words.md

 predict reality;
 improve decisions and make you smarter.

-By thinking about all words you experience, you can take control to limit your WORD use toward more productive ones,
+By thinking about
+all words you experience (LIB), you can take control to limit your WORD use toward more productive ones,